dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 I'd love to knock those down, but I don't have precise enough locations on them to simply hit them with TLAMs.
 They're still deep in the SAM belt, so they may be out of reach for the moment.
 Planning staff are put on it.
-We shall see!
+We shall see\!

 **DAY 3 (MARCH 20 1994)**